St. Louis Rams player hospitalized after shooting in Florida

 Bailey was also suspended four games in 2014 for violating the league's policy on performance-enhancing drugs, but that suspension was ultimately shortened to two games.

+Fisher said it was "highly unlikely" that Bailey would play again this year.

+"The guys (on the team), they love Sted," Fisher said.
+"He’s a popular guy.
+He’s a great teammate and they’re pulling for him right now."

-(Writing and additional reporting by Letitia Stein in Tampa, Fla. and Steve Ginsburg in Washington,; Editing by Bill Trott and Peter Cooney)
+(Writing and additional reporting by Letitia Stein in Tampa, Fla., and Steve Ginsburg in Washington,; Editing by Bill Trott, Peter Cooney and Leslie Adler)